-Your years of encouragement and supervision have paid off, and your teenager will be heading off to college this fall.
-But if you're like most parents, your pride and relief are mingled with new worries.
+If you're like most parents of college students, your pride and relief are mingled with new worries.
 You want your child to thrive (or at least survive) academically.
 You hope you've made a lasting impression when it comes to teaching time management skills and making "responsible life choices."
 But is it possible that you overlooked one of the most important lessons of all: how to manage money?